-Nothing is more of a Southern tradition than stopping at the market for a glass bottle of Coca-Cola and a bag of salted peanuts.
-Pop off the bottle cap, tear off the side of the bag, and pour those peanuts into an ice-cold coke.
-It's the perfect snack whether you are on your way home from school, work or even on road trips.
+Nothing is more of a Southern tradition than stopping at the market for a glass bottle of coke and a bag of salted peanuts.
+Pop off the bottle cap, tear off the side of the bag, and pour those peanuts into an ice-cold bottle of Coca-Cola.
+Southerners know it's the perfect snack whether you are on your way home from school, work or even on road trips.

-All of us at Wide Open Eats love the taste of coke and peanuts so much we set out on making up a recipe to enjoy the combination during the summer.
+All of us at Wide Open Eats love the combo of fizzy coke and salty peanuts so much we set out on making up a recipe to enjoy the combination during the summer.
 May we introduce to you Peanut Butter Coca Cola Ice Cream Squares.
 Yea, that sound is the southern child inside of you screaming for joy.

 First things first, go out to your local country store or gas station and pick up a few bottles of Coca-Cola (this isn't the time for diet coke or coke zero).
-You want the stuff in the glass bottles.
+You want the stuff in the glass bottles first sold by the Coca-Cola Company.
 We aren't skimping on Southern culture with shortcuts.
 You want the cold bottle straight from the old fashioned vending machine (or the store shelf).
 Let's get right into it!

 Rather than sticking to a graham cracker crust, we decided that smashing up some Nutter Butters was the way to go.
 Chocked full of peanut flavor, this crust is a snap to put together.
 Simply crush Nutter Butter cookies in a food processor or even in a large bag.
 You can even add in some roasted peanuts to the mix!
 Combine with melted butter and press firmly into a parchment-lined baking tin.